jericksen/Capstone/README.md

 ### Month, Weekday, Hour Analysis

-For this section, we illistrate total crime volumes by the month, weekday, and hour to assess any cyclical patterns based on time & day dimensions.
+For this section, we illustrate total crime volumes by the month, weekday, and hour to assess any cyclical patterns based on time & day dimensions.

 **Total Crime Incidents by Month**